alexedwa/llama2.c/README.md

 ## Changelog
 - 13/11/25
-  - Added simple AVX2 vectorisation to the run.c file
+  - Added simple AVX2 vectorisation to the matmul function in run.c

+- 19/11/25
+  - Applied register blocking to the matmul routine

+- 20/11/25
+  - Applied loop tiling to the matmul routine